Clinical Cases

 Case-Based Learning

 Clinical cases demonstrate practical application of capillaroscopic interpretation in real-world scenarios.
-Each case includes patient presentation, capillaroscopic images, systematic interpretation, and clinical discussion.
+Each case card includes diagnosis-focused clinical context, structured capillaroscopy interpretation, and key findings designed for rapid review and searchability.

 Key Capillaroscopic Findings: